 Transactions of the organization denominated in foreign currencies are recorded in Canadian dollars at exchange rates in effect at the related transaction dates.
-Monetary assets and liabilities denominated in foreign currencies are translated at exchange rates in effect at the balance sheet date.
-Resulting exchange gains or losses are included in the income statement.
+Monetary assets and liabilities denominated in foreign currencies are translated at exchange rates in effect at the year end date.
+Resulting exchange gains or losses are included in the statement of operations.